tilgep/Mapchooser-Unlimited/README.md

 # Mapchooser Unlimited
 Another Mapchooser alternative with changes to nominating and other QoL features

+- Changes based on a version for GFL:ZE ([Vauff](https://github.com/Vauff/) and/or [Snowy](https://github.com/SnowyGFL))
+- Based from [mapchooser_extended](https://forums.alliedmods.net/showthread.php?t=156974) by Powerlord and Alliedmodders

 ## Important
 - This has only been tested on CSGO and there are no plans to support anything else